WM-SEMERU/traceXplainer/web-app/README.md

 T-Miner Jenkins Link: http://rocco.cs.wm.edu:8080/jenkins

 ### High-Level Overview

-The T-Miner web-application displays the content of the most recent version of a repository, alongside analysis data.
-The traceability page displays the artifacts within the repository and selecting an artifact will display the artifact’s details, including traceability links to other artifacts, whether it is security-related, and more.
-There is also a general analytic metrics page that provides an overview of information regarding the overall repository, and a link browser page that displays trace links across all artifacts.
+The T-Miner web-application analyzes traceability links among requirements and source code files in a git repository and displays the analysis in a user-friendly manner.
+Users can navigate through software artifacts and view artifact contents, traceability link values to other artifacts, and measures of security-relatedness (for natural language requirements files).
+Also available is a high-level view of general analytic metrics for the entire repository, as well as a link-browser view that displays trace links across all artifacts.
+As changes are pushed to the repository, the web-app updates its information automatically.

-Web-app, Jenkins, and MongoDB are installed and set up on the local machine.
+The web-app involves a number of components: a Flask/React frontend, a MongoDB noSQL database, the [DS4SE](https://pypi.org/project/ds4se/) and [SecureReqNet](https://github.com/WM-SEMERU/SecureReqNet) libraries, and the Jenkins CI/CD tool.
+All these components are installed and set up on the local machine.
 Jenkins in particular can be set up to connect to a repository of your choosing.
 When a developer makes a commit and pushes changes to the repository, Jenkins notifies the backend of the change and initiates an update to the database.
 All files in the repository are re-evaluated for traceability and security-relatedness prior to being stored in the database.
 Once the database is up-to-date, the latest version of data is displayed on the web-app for the user to view.

 ## Diagrams
 ### Processes: